 Even if your teen seems to reject it outright, sprinkle these messages into your interactions, reminding them their abilities are not fixed, inborn, and inflexible, but there is always room to grow and improve.

 3. Make Room for Failure.

-Mistakes and setbacks can crush a delicate self-esteem and wreak havoc a child’s confidence.
+Mistakes and setbacks can crush delicate self-esteem and wreak havoc on a child’s confidence.
 Your voice is essential in these situations.
-When you criticize, panic or gloss over a failure, you emphasize a fixed mindset, basically sending the message this bump in the road is a sign there is no hope for improvement in the future.
+When you criticize, panic, or gloss over a failure, you emphasize a fixed mindset, basically sending the message this bump in the road is a sign there is no hope for improvement in the future.